WordPress/gutenberg/packages/block-editor/src/components/block-context/README.md

 ## Usage

-Currently, only the [Provider component](https://reactjs.org/docs/context.html#contextprovider) is made availble on the public interface of the `@wordpress/block-editor` module.
-This can be used to add or override context which can then be consumed by blocks rendered within that context.
+Currently, only the [Provider component](https://reactjs.org/docs/context.html#contextprovider) is made available on the public interface of the `@wordpress/block-editor` module.
+This can be used to add or override context which can then be consumed by blocks rendered within that context in the block editor.

 ```js
 import { BlockContextProvider } from '@wordpress/block-editor';